Roselle (plant): Herbal medicine (high blood pressure)

 A 2021 meta-analysis conducted by the Cochrane hypertension group concluded that currently the evidence is insufficient to establish if roselle, when compared to placebo, is effective in managing or lowering blood pressure in people with hypertension.
 An older meta-survey (2015) in the Journal of Hypertension suggests a typical reduction in blood pressure of around 7.5/3.5 units (systolic/diastolic).
 Both cite the need for additional well designed studies.

-In a controlled laboratory experiment, extracted Calyx from Hibiscus sabdariffa were shown to reduce both systolic and diastolic blood pressures in Wistar Rats over a 4 week trial period.
+In a controlled laboratory experiment, an extract of Hibiscus sabdariffa calyxes was shown to reduce both systolic and diastolic blood pressures in Wistar rats over a 4 week trial period.